Last Updated on

-- Chewy breads like bagels should be consumed carefully.
+- Chewy bread like bagels should be consumed carefully.
 It’s better to break them up into small pieces before consuming.
-It’s also important to note that breads in general may get balled up underneath your wires, making it difficult to clean them.
+It’s also important to note that bread, in general, may get balled up underneath your wires, making it difficult to clean them.

 - Hard, crunchy chips and hard tacos should be consumed with caution.
 Typically, it’s better to break them up in pieces or consume them one at a time.

 - Candies and soda, in general, should be consumed cautiously when you’re undergoing orthodontic treatment.
 It’s hard enough to get your teeth clean when you don’t have a mouthful of appliances!
 Decay can sneak in when you least expect it, so avoiding or minimizing treats that are high in sugar will be best for the time being.

 - Bread with a hard, firm crust like French or Italian bread should be cut up into small pieces.
 Cut the crust off entirely or chew it with your back teeth to avoid causing problems with your brackets.

 - Raw vegetables need to be cut up in small pieces before consuming.
 For an even better option, try steaming or sauteing vegetables to create a softer texture that will be easier to chew.

 - Hard, crunchy cookies should be softened in milk or avoided for their softer counterparts for the time being.

 What are Foods You Can Have with braces?

 The list of foods that you can’t have while wearing braces is extensive and often frustrating!
 Fortunately, there are plenty of foods that you can still have.
 Many of them may become your new favorites.
 If you’re having trouble putting together a new grocery list or figuring out what to eat, try some of these: